I have written this struct/class tutorial for both C and C++. Differences will be noted where there are any.

 Now, a member function in this class would have access to all the member variables.
 However, an outside entity (like, a function in which you're using this class) has access only to "int B;".
 It cannot access anything else, because everything else is private or protected.

 There is a way of overriding the access specifiers of a class for certain instances.
-You do this by making a function a friend of the class.
-This is explained in detail later.
+You do this by making a function a

 Section 4: Inheritance: Class Derivation